havanagrawal/data-512-final-project/plan.md

 ```

 For information about the authors themselves, data collection will be slightly more free form, and may require me to visit multiple sites to aggregate the details that I need (Goodreads, SparkNotes, etc).

-I will most likely handpick a few authors of personal interest to me, and analyze their works.

 #### Processing